Last Updated on March 10, 2021 by Julia Wilson

 Test all breeding cats before mating.

 The American Association of Feline Practitioners recommends the vaccine be given to cats who are at high-risk, such as those allowed to roam outside and cats who live in a household with an FIV positive cat.
 It is not possible to differentiate a vaccinated cat from an FIV positive cat (who both have antibodies to the virus).
-Therefore it is important that your cat has a microchip as a permanent form of identification.
+Therefore your cat must have a microchip as a permanent form of identification.

 The FIV vaccine is 82% effective.
 It is made with A and D subtypes although it does offer protection against the common B clade.
 One study found the vaccine was 71% effective against this subtype.
 Cats who receive the vaccine will test positive for FIV.